-Klong Son – Fishing Village and Valley
+Klong Son – Fishing Village, Beach and Valley

 A few minutes after leaving the ferry pier you’ll pass through Klong Son village.
 You probably won’t even realise you are passing through it as the pick-up truck taxi won’t stop and you’ll see very few obvious signs of tourism by the main road.

 Klong Son is still very much a local area for local people.